m1guelpf/auto-subtitle/README.md

-# Automatic subtitles in your videos
+# Automatic subtitles your videos

 This repository uses `ffmpeg` and [OpenAI's Whisper](https://openai.com/blog/whisper) to automatically generate and overlay subtitles on any video.